-Posted on behalf of Mark F. Griffin of D'Amico & Pettinicchi, LLC on Apr 05, 2015 in Brain Injuries
+Posted on behalf of Mark F. Griffin of D'Amico & Pettinicchi, LLC on Apr 05, 2015 in Medical Malpractice

 The parents of a girl in another state, who suffered brain damage at less than a week old, recently were successful in their endeavor.